orgua/shepherd_v2_planning/docs/30_components_debugging/target_voltage.md

 - BB powered by bench-supply
 - Target voltage drained by keithley source meter (current mode)
-- target voltage is monitored by scope with probe in AC-Mode to analyse Noise
+- target voltage is monitored by scope with probe in AC-Mode to analyze Noise

 NOTE: part of the oscillation is probably also partly caused by the measurement setup ⇾ heisenbug